Symptoms of a Drug Prescription

 Picture displayed is a general pill and should not be used as a pill identifier.

-The following highlights the facts.
-More information can be obtained through the sites listed below as well as many other informational sites regarding prescription drugs.
-Medication facts can change.
+The following highlights the basic facts.
+More information can be obtained through the sites listed below as well as many other informational sites regarding ingredients in medications and supplements.
+Information facts can change.
 Make sure you have all up-to-date information.

 • Approved by the FDA in 2002